Coushatta Tribe of Louisiana

 The Coushatta Tribe of Louisiana (Coushatta: Kowassaatiha) is one of three federally recognized tribes of Koasati people.
 They are located in Allen and Jefferson Davis Parishes, Louisiana.
 The tribe hosts an annual pow wow during the second weekend in June.

 Reservation

+Map of the Coushatta and neighboring tribes.

 The Coushatta Indian Reservation is located on 154-acres in Allen Parish, Louisiana.
 Approximately 400 people lived on the reservation in the 1990s.
 The reservation has a tribal police department, fire department, and court house.
 There is also a tribal medical facility, fitness center, and event center.

 Language

 The Koasati language is part of the Apalachee-Alabama-Koasati branch of the Muskogean languages.
 An estimated 200 people spoke the language in 2000, most of whom lived in Louisiana.
 Historically, the language was spoken exclusively among tribal members and was never written down.

 In 2007, along with McNeese State University, the tribe received a National Science Foundation (NSF) grant for documenting endangered language (DEL); this provided necessary resources to document and preserve the Koasati language.